mikeferguson/ros2_cookbook/rclcpp/pcl.md

 in order to use the extensive API of the
 [Point Cloud Library](https://pointclouds.org).

-In ROS1, the pcl_ros package allowed you to write a subscriber whose callback took a pcl::PointCloud directly, however this package has not yet been ported to ROS2.
+In ROS 1, the pcl_ros package allowed you to write a subscriber whose callback took a pcl::PointCloud directly, however this package has not yet been ported to ROS 2.
 Regardless, it is pretty straight forward to do the conversion yourself with the pcl_conversions package:

 ```cpp